BlinkyStitt/WyseNynja.github.io/_posts/2015-11-14-freenas-bitcoinxt-testnet.md

 I've been running a [Bitcoin Core][bitcoin_core] full node in a [FreeNAS 9.3][freenas] [jail][freenas_jails] for a while now.
 But due to the politicing happening around Bitcoin Core, I've decided to run [BitcoinXT][bitcoinxt] instead.
 Before jumping all the way over, I want to run XT v0.11 on the [testnet][testnet].

-[jtoomin][jtoomin] is running tests with XT and [provided steps for how you can help him][reddit].
+[jtoomim][jtoomim] is running tests with XT and [provided steps for how you can help him][reddit].
 I tweaked the steps a bit to get them working with FreeNAS.

 The steps assume you have a working installation of FreeNAS 9.3 running SSHd and that you know how to use [tmux][tmux].